nadimm-rahman/ena-datahub-setup/README.md

 ## Usage

-To invoke the tool, use `main.py` and provide a completed spreadsheet of data providers and consumers.
+To invoke the tool, use `emailer.py` and provide a completed spreadsheet of data providers and consumers.
 A template spreadsheet has been included in this repository, which can be adapted.
-Ensure that you have edited `config.txt` to include an admin or sender email address.
+Ensure that you have edited `config.yaml` to include an admin or sender email address.

-`python main.py -s DH_Providers_Consumers.xlsx`
+`python emailer.py -s DH_Providers_Consumers.xlsx -d <DATA HUB NAME> -p <DATA HUB PASSWORD>`